appcircleio/appcircle-docusaurus/docs/account/my-organization/security/authentications/store-ldap-authentication.md

 This document serves as a helpful guide for setting up and managing LDAP (Lightweight Directory Access Protocol) login integration within our organizational system.
 Whether you're new to LDAP or looking to streamline your authentication process, this document provides step-by-step instructions to ensure a smooth setup and management experience.

-To get started, simply navigate to the **Integrations** page within our platform and click on the "Add New" button next to LDAP Login under the **Authentications** section.
+To get started, simply navigate to the **Security** page within our platform and click on the "Add New" button next to LDAP Login under the **Authentications** section.
 From there, you'll be guided through the process of creating LDAP configurations, including filling in the necessary details and enabling Two Factor Authentication (2FA) for added security.

 Once set up, LDAP Login allows you to control access to distributed links and adjust distribution authorization through the Distribution Profiles.